audiofreak9/ha-bridge-X10-device-state-update/README.md

 * Set the directive “START_ENGINE AUTO” in the <a href="https://github.com/audiofreak9/HEYU-config-file-example/blob/master/x10config#L241">HEYU configuration file</a>

+* Mosquitto broker (or the like) installed on your RPi

 <h3>Install</h3>

 * Copy the devices.py file to your "habridge" directory on the Raspberry Pi.

 * Make the script executable: `$ sudo chmod +x devices.py`

-* Replace the [YOUR_IP] variable in the code with your Rasperry Pi's IP.
+* Replace the [IP] variables in the code with your IPs.

-* Replace the [YOUR_USER] and [YOUR_PASS] in the code with your HA Bridge username and password.
-NOTE: My HA-Bridge and mqtt broker use the same IP, username and password, so your milage may vary.
+* Replace the [USER] and [PASS] variables in the code with your usernames and passwords.

 <h3>Usage</h3>